 A clean house makes a strong first impression that your home has been well cared for.
 If you can afford it, consider hiring a cleaning service.

 If not, wash windows and leave them open to air out your rooms.
 Clean carpeting and drapes to eliminate cooking odors, smoke, and pet smells.
 Wash light fixtures and baseboards, mop and wax floors, and give your stove and refrigerator a thorough once-over.

 Pay attention to details, too.
 Wash fingerprints from light switch plates, clean inside the cabinets, and polish doorknobs.
 Don’t forget to clean your garage, too.

 G.M.
-Filisko is an attorney and award-winning writer who’s owned her own home for more than 20 years.
+Filisko is an attorney and award-winning writer who has found happiness in a Chicago brownstone with the best curb appeal on the block.
 A frequent contributor to many national publications including Bankrate.com, REALTOR® Magazine, and the American Bar Association Journal, she specializes in real estate, business, personal finance, and legal topics.